Skip to content

 Table Types

-The tables that store data can be classified from low-level to high-level.
-High-level tables inherit basic functionality from low-level tables and from the data types that are stored in that table to create tables with enhanced functionality.
+Data storage tables range from low-level to high-level.
+High-level tables inherit basic functionality from low-level tables and the data types stored in them, resulting in tables with enhanced functionality.

 At the lowest level...

-• base.DatabaseTable : all tables inherit from this base type and this is where common functionality (like the show_columns method) is defined
+• base.DatabaseTable : All tables inherit from this base type, which defines common functionality (like the show_columns method)

-At a higher level, tables inherit the base.DatabaseTable to create a series of more specialized tables.
-These tables contain additional columns that are specific to the kinds of data stored in each.
-The new columns in each table are created using a special feature called a mixin.
+At a higher level, tables inherit the base.DatabaseTable to create more specialized tables.
+These tables contain additional columns specific to the data stored in each.
+The new columns in each table are created using a feature called a mixin.
 These mixins create the following tables:

-• calculation : holds information about a specific calculation run (corrections, timestamps, etc.)
+• calculation : Stores information about a specific calculation run (corrections, timestamps, etc.)

-• structure : holds a periodic crystal structure
+• structure : Stores a periodic crystal structure

 • symmetry : NOT a mixin.
 Defines symmetry relationships for structure to reference

-• forces : holds site forces and lattice stresses
+• forces : Stores site forces and lattice stresses

-• thermodynamics : holds energy and stability information
+• thermodynamics : Stores energy and stability information

-• density_of_states: holds results of a density of states calculation
+• density_of_states: Stores results of a density of states calculation

-• band_structure: holds results of a band structure calculation
+• band_structure: Stores results of a band structure calculation

-At an even higher level, we can combine several lower-level tables via their mixins.
-This allows us to easily create tables that can store complex calculations:
+At the highest level, several lower-level tables can be combined via their mixins.
+This allows for the creation of tables that can store complex calculations:

-• static_energy : holds results of single point energy calculation
+• static_energy : Stores results of single point energy calculation

-• relaxation : holds all steps of a structure geometry optimization
+• relaxation : Stores all steps of a structure geometry optimization

-• nudged_elastic_band : holds all results from trajectory calculations
+• nudged_elastic_band : Stores all results from trajectory calculations

-• dynamics : holds all steps of a molecular dynamics simmulation
+• dynamics : Stores all steps of a molecular dynamics simulation

-1. defining the lower-level tables and data types used to create your new table
+1. Define the lower-level tables and data types used to create your new table

-2. registering the new table to your database
+2. Register the new table to your database

-All classes in this module are abstract and largely meant to be used as mix-ins.
+All classes in this module are abstract and are primarily used as mix-ins.
 Each class will contain details on its specific use, but when combining multiple types, you can do the following:

 from simmate.database.base_data_types import (